Border appears calm after lifting of pandemic asylum restrictions

-EL PASO, Texas (AP) — The border between the U.S. and Mexico was relatively calm Friday, offering few signs of the chaos that had been feared following a rush by worried migrants to enter the U.S. before the end of pandemic-related immigration restrictions.
+EL PASO, Texas (AP) — The border between the U.S. and Mexico was relatively calm Friday, offering few signs of the chaos that was feared following a rush by worried migrants to enter the U.S. before the end of pandemic-related immigration restrictions.

 Less than 24 hours after the rules known as Title 42 were lifted, migrants and government officials were still assessing the effect of the change and the new regulations adopted by President Joe Biden's administration to stabilize the region.

-“We did not see any substantial increase in immigration this morning,” said Blas Nunez-Neto of the Department of Homeland Security.
-He said the agency did not have specific numbers because it was early in the day.
+“We did not see any substantial increase in immigration this morning,” said Blas Nunez-Neto assistant secretary for border and immigration policy at the Department of Homeland Security.
+He said the agency did not have specific numbers.

 Migrants along the border continued to wade into the Rio Grande to take their chances getting into the U.S. while defying officials shouting for them to turn back.
-Others hunched over cellphones trying to access the appointment app that is a centerpiece of the new measures.
+Others hunched over cellphones trying to access an appointment-scheduling app that that is a centerpiece of the new system.
 Migrants with appointments walked across a bridge hoping for a new life.
 And lawsuits sought to stop some of the measures.

-The Biden administration has said the new system is designed to crack down on illegal crossings and to offer a new legal pathway for migrants who pay thousands to smugglers to get them to the border.
+The Biden administration has said the revamped system is designed to crack down on illegal crossings and to offer a new legal pathway for migrants who often pay thousands of dollars to smugglers to get them to the border.
+On Friday, Biden commended Spanish Prime Minister Pedro Sánchez for his country's collaboration with the U.S. and Canada to establish migration hubs in Latin America where asylum seekers will be able to apply for refuge.

 Migrants are now essentially barred from seeking asylum in the U.S. if they did not first apply online or seek protection in the countries they traveled through.
 Families allowed in as their immigration cases progress will face curfews and GPS monitoring.